Data sources

 * Items 3003 and 3015 ceased on 31 December 2021, with telehealth services now claimed against relevant item numbers in Group A40.

-Note: Refer to Medicare Benefits Schedule Book July 2023 edition for full item descriptions (pages 308–309) and further information relating to MBS Palliative care (pages 118–119).
+Note: Refer to the Medicare Benefits Schedule Book July 2024 edition for full item descriptions (pages 308–309) and further information relating to the MBS items for palliative care (pages 118–119).

 MBS item | MBS group and subgroup | MBS item number |